zama-ai/tfhe-rs/tfhe/docs/fine_grained_api/shortint/operations.md

 }
 ```

-The  main advantage of the default flavor is to ensure predictable timings as long as only this kind of operation is used.
+The  main advantage of the default flavor is to ensure predictable timings as long as this is the only kind of operation which is used.

 {% hint style="warning" %}
 Using `default` could **slow-down** computations.